The Learning Hub will be closed for maintenance from 5am until 2pm on 5 November. For information, email: [email protected].

 Young person getting experience of fence work on a farm.
 Picture: Riccardo Magliola at Myerscough College.

-Before offering a full in-person work experience, some potential providers may find it useful to organise a group trip, such as a farm walk.
 This will enable potential providers to meet and build relationships with schools or colleges in a scenario where the school carries out most of the planning.

 After deciding to offer a work experience placement, it can really help to spend some time thinking about the following points: